CSC207-UofT/course-project-optimistic-newts/phase0/specification.md

-# Specifications
+# Specification

-We chose to outline our specifications using Agile User Stories in and effort to design our program with the User as our main priority.
-Our specifications are as follows:
+We chose to write our specification using Agile User Stories in and effort to design our program with the User as our main priority.

+---

 1. As a **User**, I want to be able to **create an account** so that I can use the application.
 2. As a **User**, I want to be able to **log in** to my account so that I don’t have to create an account each time I use the application.